dragonation/rogiso/readme.md

   keys visibility
 * We can create a private scope targeting to a single class, or piece of codes as real private key
+* We can create a specified scope targeting to type casting, and all value symbol in it could be regarded as caster (value of symbol could be prototype)

 So the symbol system is more hackable for scripting system.
 We use a 32-bit ID representing a symbol to simplify the hash map and acceleration.